WaterGame2023/FalconSwerveDrive/README.md

 1. Install the [GitHub VS Code extension](vscode:extension/GitHub.vscode-pull-request-github)
 2. Go to the GitHub tab and sign in using the account that has access to this repository
-3. Click `Clone Repository` and search for `fix this stuff because official repo doesnt exist yet`
+3. Click `Clone Repository` and search for `2531RoboHawks/2023-RobotCode`
 4. Clone it into a known folder that has **no spaces** in its path
 5. Open the repository in VS Code

 #### Issues

-[GitHub issues](https://www.youtube.com/watch?v=dQw4w9WgXcQ) are how we track which tasks need work along with who should be working on them.
+[GitHub issues](https://github.com/2531RoboHawks/2023-RobotCode/issues) are how we track which tasks need work along with who should be working on them.
 Pay attention to the issue number since this is how each one is uniquely identified.
-To create a new issue, visit the [issues tab in the repository](https://www.youtube.com/watch?v=dQw4w9WgXcQ) and click `New issue`.
+To create a new issue, visit the [issues tab in the repository](https://github.com/2531RoboHawks/2023-RobotCode/issues) and click `New issue`.
 Give it a descriptive title and enough information in the comment area so that anyone working on the issue knows exactly what needs to be changed/fixed.
 Additionally, assignees (who is working on it) and labels (what type of issue is this) can be assigned on the right.

 #### Branches

 Branches are simply named pointers that point to a commit.
 Our main branch is called `main`, but we don't make changes to it directly.
 Instead, a new branch should be created before any code is modified.
 Click on the current branch in the bottom-left corner in VS Code and then click `+ Create new branch...`.
 The following naming conventions should be followed:

 For a feature branch (major change):
-`yourName-feature-<issue number>-<a few words describing the change>`
+`<yourInitials>-<feature>-<issue number>`

 For a smaller, individual/small group branch:
-`<first name>-<issue number>-<a few words describing the change>`
+`<yourInitials>-<issue number>-<few words describing feature>`

 #### Adding commits